Some remarks on invariants: The ring of invariants

 By inspecting the cases in which $\fg^+$ is an affine Kac--Moody algebra, listed in Table \ref{AffineTable}, we arrive at the conjecture

 \underline{\it If $\fg^+$ is an affine Kac--Moody algebra, $S^\fg$ is freely generated.}

-The table excludes cases when $\fg^+$ is the untwised affine extension of $\fg$.
+The table excludes cases in which $\fg^+$ is the untwised affine extension of $\fg$.
 Then the Casimir invariants are obtained, and $S^\fg\simeq U[\fg]^\fg$, freely generated by the Casimirs.
 Some cases are straightforward and correspond to traces of powers of matrices.
 In some other cases we can prove the result.
 For example, the invariants of a spinor under $Spin(16)$ provides an intermediary step in the Harish-Chandra homomorphism for $E_8$ \cite{Cederwall:2007qb}.
 Analogous statements hold for a 4-form under $SL(8)$ and for an irreducible 4-form $(0001)$ under $Sp(8)$.
 This explains the orders of invariants being identical to Casimirs of $E_8$, $E_7$ and $E_6$ in Table \ref{AffineTable}.
-The stability algebra is trivial for a generic 3-form under $SL(9)$ \cite{Vinberg1978}, so the dimension of the ring is $84-80=4$. \hbox{In this $\lambda=(00100000)$ case} we have only been able to calculate the orders 12 and 18 of the two lowest invariants.
-The remaining ones have degrees at least 24.
+The stability algebra is trivial for a generic 3-form under $SL(9)$ \cite{Vinberg1978}, so the dimension of the ring is $84-80=4$. \hbox{In this $\lambda=(00100000)$ case,} with our limited computer power, the LiE program has been able to calculate the orders 12 and 18 of the two lowest invariants.
+The remaining two should have degrees at least 24.